Skip to content

 • Multiple SDRs reaching out to a single prospect.

-• There are multiple or shifting decision-makers at a single organisation.
+• Multiple or shifting decision-makers at a single organisation.

 • A single lead signs up for multiple lead magnets.